On some perturbation properties of nonsmooth optimization on Riemannian manifolds with applications: Introduction

+In the context of manifold optimization, perturbation analysis becomes more complicated due to the inherent geometric structure of the feasible set.
+Nevertheless, several recent works have begun to extend Euclidean theory to this setting.
+Hosseini and Pouryayevali \cite{HP13} provided a sufficient condition for the weak metric regularity of real-valued functions on complete Riemannian manifolds under strict differentiability, and, as a by-product, derived new necessary optimality conditions.
+More recently, Bao, Zhou, and Ding \cite{ZBD22} investigated the Riemannian robust isolated calmness of the KKT system and established its equivalence to the simultaneous satisfaction of the manifold strong Robinson constraint qualification (M-SRCQ) and the manifold second-order sufficient condition (M-SOSC).
+This result forms a crucial bridge between constraint qualifications and solution stability, closely mirroring the classical theory developed in Euclidean optimization.
+In this work, we study the perturbation properties of \eqref{eq:problem-mani}.
+We locally transform (\ref{eq:problem-mani}) into an optimization problem on the tangent space $T_{\bar{x}}\mathcal{M}$ at a point $\bar{x}$:

-This problem is locally equivalent to (\ref{eq:problem-mani}) if we set $x=R_{\bar{x}}(\xi)$.
-Compared with (\ref{eq:problem-mani}), problem \eqref{eq:problem-tangent-1} is more approachable due to $T_{\bar{x}}\mathcal{M}$ being a Euclidean space.
-Consequently, we can now explore properties related to the convexity of (\ref{eq:problem-tangent-1}).
+This problem is locally equivalent to (\ref{eq:problem-mani}) via the transformation $x=R_{\bar{x}}(\xi)$.
+Compared with (\ref{eq:problem-mani}), problem (\ref{eq:problem-tangent}) is more approachable because $T_{\bar{x}}\mathcal{M}$ is a Euclidean space.
+This reformulation allows us to study the stability of the KKT system of the original Riemannian problem \eqref{eq:problem-mani} by examining the corresponding stability of the KKT system of \eqref{eq:problem-tangent}.